nathanl/authority/README.markdown

 end
 ```

 If you want to authorize all actions the same way, use the special `all_actions` hash key.
-For instance, if you have nested resources, you might say "you're allowed to do anything you like with an employee if you're allowed to update their organization".
+For instance, if you have nested resources, you might say "you're allowed to do anything you like with an employee if you're allowed to update their employer".

 ```ruby
 class EmployeesController < ApplicationController